 Compassion staff will also frequently provide the travelers visiting each home with a practical gift to bless the family and show the appreciation of allowing the group to visit.

 Compassion carefully selects the lodging for each trip, which is determined by many variables, such as safety, menu, location and amenities.
 It is the pleasure of our field staff to search out perfect accommodations for each trip.

 Because they have relationships with hotels in their areas, local staff are often able to secure venues that offer Compassion generous discounts because of our frequent trips and our overall mission.
-Most hotels we utilize for Sponsor Trips are equivalent to United States’ four-star hotels (or higher).
+Most hotels we utilize for Exposure Trips are equivalent to United States’ four-star hotels (or higher).

 Of course, the accommodations vary depending on the country and what is available in the area.

 There are so many places to go and so much to see!
 On each trip, our leaders want you to experience different areas of the country — which does mean that there can be significant time spent on the road.
 Whether that means you will be commuting to student centres or historic landmarks, please know that Compassion secures the most comfortable and safe transportation available in the area.